We recorded 18 birds for the morning walk. Here is the link for the eBird list. https://ebird.org/australia/checklist/S97906323

 At our next meeting we will visit a property on the Broken River 5 km out of Benalla on the Shepparton Road.
 Thanks to Carole and Godfrey, whose son and daughter-in-law own the property, and who have arranged our visit to this lovely spot.
 Thursday 9 June - Meet at the Barkly St car park at 10am…..and please bring your ideas for semester 2.
 Kathy Costello |

 BirdwatchingIf you would like to know more about birds in the Benalla district and would appreciate help in identifying birds, this group could be for you.
 The program involves mainly morning walks in local habitats rich in a range of bird life such as Reef Hills, Winton Wetland and Benalla Lake.
 There may also be an all day outing to a more distant location.
 Bring along a pair of binoculars to gain more value and enjoyment from this activity.
-Convenor and contact detailsPhotographs - Andi Stevenson
+Convenor and contact detailsPhotographer - Andi Stevenson, with others contributing from time to time.

 Meeting TimesSix meetings:

 Semester 1 - March, April and May.
-Semester 2 - September, October, November.
-2nd Thursday 9.30am to 12 noon Meet at the car park behind the Benalla Senior Citizens Community Centre.
+Semester 2 - August, September, October, November.
+2nd Thursday of the month 9.30am to 12 noon Meet at the car park behind the Benalla Senior Citizens Community Centre.
 Check newsletter for times and details.
-Please note that outing arrangements may be altered if pandemic regulations change and are automatically cancelled on days of total fire ban.
+Please note that outing arrangements are automatically cancelled on days of total fire ban.
 New membersIf you are new to the birdwatching group, check out Birdwatching - Notes for Participants - you will also find a video link in the notes which may assist you to adjust your binoculars

 Outings etc....